 Joy: We believe joy is a universal human right, and that free, live music in outdoor settings has the power to create joyful experiences and connections that celebrate our shared humanity.

-Catalytic: We partner with changemakers and nonprofits across sectors to activate underused public spaces, creating vibrant destinations that spark positive impact and advance shared priorities.
+Catalytic: We partner with changemakers and nonprofits across sectors to activate underused public spaces, creating vibrant destinations that spark positive impact and advance shared prosperity.

 Connectedness: Levitt connects people to each other and to where they live, fostering a sense of belonging and community attachment—creating places people love.

-Inclusivity: We support and nurture inclusive, equitable music ecosystems, so all those involved in bringing music experiences to life reflect the full diversity of our communities.
+Inclusivity: We support and nurture inclusive gathering spaces and music ecosystems, so all those participating in Levitt music experiences are a full reflection of our communities.

 Dynamic: Our approach to philanthropy is nimble, informed by the evolving needs of our grantees and the communities they serve—creating a dynamic ripple effect of economic opportunity and social impact through music.

-Can my organization apply for a grant from the Mortimer & Mimi Levitt Foundation?
+Can my organization apply for a grant from the Levitt Foundation?

 Does the Levitt Foundation conduct research?